DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 Some diagnostic output (e.g. **f%%**) may resort to another numbering system  (i.e.HEXADECIMAL) for compactness, but for normal usage this notation can generally be avoided.
 Just be aware of the context in which numbers are being used.

 Where words are in *italics*, these are the actual names used in the C++ programs for sensorCAM.
 Consequently they may seem cryptic, but their function is hopefully clear.
-NOTE: sensorCAM Code may use "active" & "enabled" interchangeably.

 ### 4.2 Help commands